 - Fourth, because it is easy to identify the information that is needed in the invitation letter to fill out the visa application form: the name of the organization, its address, the reference number and the confirmation number (below I will indicate more about this information).

-- Organization Name: Visa Center, LLC (registered in the Registry of Tour Operators of the Federal Tourism Agency of the Russian Federation)
+- Organization Name: Visa Service, LLC (registered in the Registry of Tour Operators of the Federal Tourism Agency of the Russian Federation)

 - Address: Leninsky Avenue, 153 A, office 706, St. Petersburg, 191186